 We have a 364-day credit facility for \$600.0 million which matures in June 2007.
 The facility includes a \$25.0 million swing-line facility that provides for short-term borrowings up to a maximum of seven days.
 Borrowings under the facility bear interest at LIBOR plus a margin except that borrowings under the swing-line facility bear interest at a base rate plus a margin.
-There are no borrowings outstanding under this facility at March 31, 2005.
-Commitment fees for the first quarter of 2005 were \$0.5 million.
+There are no borrowings outstanding under this facility at June 30, 2005.
+Commitment fees for the first half of 2005 were \$1.2 million.

 The facility has restrictive covenants relating to debt incurrence and sale of assets and also contains financial covenants that require us to maintain certain financial ratios.
 A change of control is an event of default.
-Based on the required minimum financial ratios, at March 31, 2005, we were limited to approximately \$590 million of available debt incurrence.
-The available debt incurrence under the facility has been reduced by outstanding letters of credit totaling \$63.2 million.
-We were in compliance with all covenants at March 31, 2005.
+Based on the required minimum financial ratios, at June 30, 2005, we were limited to approximately \$350 million of available debt incurrence.
+The available debt incurrence under the facility has been reduced by the \$250.0 million debt offering completed in the quarter and outstanding letters of credit.
+We were in compliance with all covenants at June 30, 2005.

-Celestica and certain subsidiaries have additional uncommitted bank overdraft facilities which total \$61.9 million that are available for operating requirements at March 31, 2005.
+Celestica and certain subsidiaries have additional uncommitted bank overdraft facilities which total \$66.0 million that are available for operating requirements at June 30, 2005.
 There are no borrowings outstanding under these facilities.

-In June 2004, we issued Senior Subordinated Notes (Notes) with an aggregate principal amount of \$500.0 million due 2011 and a fixed interest rate of 7.875%.
-The Notes are unsecured and are subordinated in right of payment to all our senior debt.
-The Notes may be redeemed on July 1, 2008 or later at various premiums above face value.
+In June 2004, we issued Senior Subordinated Notes with an aggregate principal amount of \$500.0 million due 2011 and a fixed interest rate of 7.875%.
+In June 2005, we issued Senior Subordinated Notes with an aggregate principal amount of \$250.0 million due 2013 and a fixed interest rate of 7.625%.
+The 2011 Notes and the 2013 Notes are unsecured and are subordinated in right of payment to all our senior debt.

-In connection with the Notes offering, we have entered into interest rate swap agreements which hedge the fair value of the Notes by swapping the fixed rate of interest for a variable rate based on LIBOR plus a margin.
+In connection with the 2011 Notes offering, we entered into interest rate swap agreements which hedge the fair value of the 2011 Notes by swapping the fixed rate of interest for a variable rate based on LIBOR plus a margin.
 The notional amount of the agreements is \$500.0 million and mature July 2011.
-The average interest rate on the Notes for the first quarter of 2005 was 5.6%, after reflecting the interest rate swap.
+The average interest rate on the 2011 Notes for the first and second quarters of 2005 was 5.6% and 6.1%, respectively, after reflecting the interest rate swaps.
 We are exposed to interest rate risks due to fluctuations in the LIBOR rate.
-A one-percentage point increase in the LIBOR rate would increase interest expense by \$5.0 million annually.
+A one-percentage point increase in the LIBOR rate would increase interest expense on the 2011 Notes by \$5.0 million annually.

-We believe that cash flow from operating activities, together with cash on hand and borrowings available under our credit facility (which are undrawn), will be sufficient to fund currently anticipated working capital, planned restructuring and capital spending, and debt service requirements for the next 12 months.
+We believe that cash flow from operating activities, together with cash on hand and borrowings available under our credit facility (which are undrawn), will be sufficient to fund currently anticipated working capital, planned restructuring and capital spending, our LYONs repurchase and debt service requirements for the next 12 months.
 Historically, we have funded our operations from the proceeds of public offerings of equity and debt securities, cash and cash equivalents generated from operations, bank debt, sales of accounts receivable and equipment lease financings.
 We expect to continue to enter into debt and equity financings, sales of accounts receivable and lease transactions to fund acquisitions and anticipated growth.
 The issuance of additional equity or convertible debt securities could dilute current shareholders.
 Further, we may issue debt securities that have rights and privileges senior to equity holders, and the terms of this debt could impose restrictions on our operations.
 Such financings and other transactions may not be available on terms acceptable to us or at all.